iTeos Therapeutics: Commitment to corporate responsibility

 - Quality and Technical agreements

-Among iTeos Therapeutics employees in 2021, women represent 66% and men represent 34% of our global workforce.
-Women represent 55% of the leadership positions at Director or above, and our Executive Committee, which represents the most senior leadership positions at iTeos, is 33% female.
+As of December 31, 2022, women represent 58% and men represent 42% of our global workforce.
+Women represent 43% of the leadership positions at the Director level or above, and our Executive Committee, which represents the most senior leadership positions at the Company, is 43% female.

 With corporate offices in Watertown, MA and Gosselies, Belgium, iTeos employs people with cultural diversity and languages from multiple European Union countries as well as representation from the Middle East, Africa, and South America.
 The company currently employs people from 16 different countries and that number will continue to grow with the company’s success.

 At iTeos, we know that small streams lead to big rivers.
-We want to have a deep impact on the communities where our people live and work, and where patients are treated.
+Through both corporate initiatives and individual contributions of our employees, we seek to make a deep impact on the communities where our people live and work, and where patients are treated.